cprieto/tsqlt-teamcity/readme.md

+What if I want to use Eclipse?
+---
+Hey, first, don't be ashamed, we all have issues.
+The procedure is very similar to IntelliJ.
+Open Eclipse and in File select Import, chose "Gradle project", and then import the model.
+Done.

+You will need the Gradle plugin for Eclipse btw.

 What if I want to contribute
 ---
 Hey, this is Github, the equivalent of Sparta in the coding world, just clone and send me a pull request, I am a nice person, I swear!